-Ya gotta protect your noggin!
+Ya gotta protect your noggin with a pedelec helmet!

 The different types of helmets take some understanding of their optimum use.
 When I began reading about helmet types I had no idea how much is involved in choosing the right type of helmet for riding an electric bike.
 It’s not the same as a regular bike helmet requirement.
 Chances are you’ll be moving much faster more consistently and will need a helmet designed just for motorized riding.
+Which is typically faster.

 Enter the Pedelec Helmet

 One state, for example, requires anyone under 15 years old or younger to wear a helmet.
-Please check what the laws are in your area so you and your family members are riding legal and safe.
+Please check the laws are in your area so you and your family members are riding legal and safe.
 And even if your area doesn’t require you to wear a helmet legally – you need to wear one!
 Just be smart and safe.

 All Helmets Aren’t Created Equal